What Percentage of Homebuyers Pay Cash? It Depends on the Market

 Alexandra is a junior associate editor of HomeLight.com.
 Previously, she served as a writer and social media manager at Santa Barbara Life & Style Magazine, in addition to interning at the nonprofit honors society Phi Beta Kappa.
 Alexandra holds a bachelor's degree in communication and global studies from UC Santa Barbara, and she has three years of experience reporting on topics including international travel, luxury properties, celebrity interviews, fine dining, and more.

-Despite the rapid rise in home values to a median price of $426,900, buyers have been more eager to pay cash or find a cash solution in order to avoid higher interest rates on a mortgage.
-This has also kept many first-time homebuyers out of the market.
-According to NAR’s 2023 Profile of Home Buyers and Sellers, only 32% of buyers were first-timers, an increase from 26% in 2022.
+Despite the rise in home prices to a median of $406,100, buyers have been more eager to pay cash or find a cash solution to avoid higher interest rates on a mortgage.
 Many sellers also prefer to accept all-cash offers to avoid the possibility of financing delays and reduce the chances of an offer falling through — hence the notion that “cash is king.”

 Historical effect of economics on the cash real estate market

-During the pandemic housing market boom, all-cash purchases jumped 10% in 2021 from the year prior and were found as the most effective tactic at winning in bidding wars.
+During the pandemic housing market boom, all-cash purchases jumped 10% from the year prior and became the most effective tactic for winning bidding wars.
 Though market conditions are vastly different in 2024, cash sales remain prevalent due to elevated housing prices and high mortgage rates.

 Factors affecting the percentage of cash buyers in a market